s4ke/Master-Thesis/src/md/026-parallelHaskells.md

 \label{sec:edentv}

-To comprehend the efficiency and the lack thereof in a parallel program, an inspection of its execution is extremely helpful.
+To comprehend the efficiency or the lack thereof in a parallel program, an inspection of its execution is extremely helpful.
 While some large-scale solutions exist [@Geimer2010], the parallel Haskell community mainly utilises the tools Threadscope [@Wheeler2009] and Eden TraceViewer